 “E” is for Eight Box Law

-“E” is for Eight Box Law .
-The Eight Box Law of 1882 was an election law designed to ensure white supremacy in South Carolina without violating the Fifteenth Amendment—which barred states from depriving their citizens of the vote on the basis of race.
-The law provided for separate ballot boxes for each of the eight offices, including, state senator, state representative, congressman, governor, and other statewide offices.
+“E” is for Eight Box Law.
+The Eight Box Law of 1882 was an election law to ensure White supremacy in South Carolina without violating the Fifteenth Amendment, which barred states from depriving their citizens the vote on the basis of race.
+The law provided for separate ballot boxes with labels for each of eight types of office, including for example, state senator, state representative, congressman, governor, and other statewide offices.
 Any ballot cast in an incorrect box was disallowed.
-Election managers were required to read the labels to illiterate voters—enabling election officials to read them correctly to white voters and incorrectly to black voters.
-This was not a violation of federal law and would be difficult to prove in court.
-In just six years, the Eight Box Law reduced the number of black voters from 58,000 to 14,000.
+Election managers, by law, could read incorrect information to illiterate Black voters, but correct information to illiterate White voters.
+The Eight Box Law was dramatically successful in fulfilling its intent of ensuring White supremacy: whereas in 1880 as many as 58,000 Blacks had voted in South Carolina, by 1888 the number had been reduced to fewer than 14,000.